danielcaldas/oldblog/_posts/2018-10-28-my-2-cents-on-tech-job-interviews.markdown

 * __Ask questions, the soon the better__ - it's your new job that we are talking about here, just don't hold back any questions that you may have, sometimes the answer to a simple question may reveal something that changes or greatly reinforces your opinion on the company and your will to move forward with the process.
 * __"Salary is not relevant" is bullshit__ - at the end everything is about money.
 * __Be aware of the benefits and counterbalance them with salary__ - quite obvious right...
 * __Syao__ - Yes, study your ass off..
 Practice and read a lot.
-Here a few goog resources to get you started (some of them are very JS and front-end oriented sorry for that):
+Here a few good resources to get you started (some of them are very JS and front-end oriented sorry for that):
     * <a href="https://github.com/trekhleb/javascript-algorithms" target="_blank" title="algorithms and data structures implemented in javascript with explanations and links to further readings">trekhleb/javascript-algorithms</a> - Algorithms and data structures implemented in JavaScript with explanations and links to further readings.
     * <a href="https://github.com/leonardomso/33-js-concepts" target="_blank" title="33 concepts every javascript developer should know">leonardomso/33-js-concepts</a> - 33 concepts every JavaScript developer should know.
     * <a href="https://github.com/h5bp/Front-end-Developer-Interview-Questions" target="_blank" title="a list of helpful front-end related questions you can use to interview potential candidates, test yourself or completely ignore">h5bp/Front-end-Developer-Interview-Questions</a> - A list of helpful front-end related questions you can use to interview potential candidates, test yourself or completely ignore.